 - Close your left nostril.
 This will make you breathe out the right channel.

-- Breathe in again and image that your breath is like pure white light.
+- Breathe in again and imagine that your breath is like pure white light.

-- Let all attachments and desire leave you.
-It will leave you like a black smoke exiting your side channels.
+- Let all attachments and desires leave you like black smoke exiting your side channels.

 - Repeat the above three times.